jl-xie-kcl/blog20211123/_posts/2021-11-23-About-Hansard.md

 ![chronological](https://jl-xie-kcl.github.io/blog20211123/illustrations/Hansard/chronological.png)

 However, sometimes search from chronological order is not the best solution.
-Above the links of Houses, there is a search column for more specific
+Above the links of Houses, there is a search column for more specific research.
+Researchers can

 By searching a certain word in the search column, researchers can see how many times a word is mentioned in a certain year.